johnmerlie/foundry-assessment/README.md

 - Platform features: Leverage Foundry-specific capabilities
 - We're intentionally leaving implementation details open - show us how you'd approach this problem.

-## Evaluation
+## Submission & Evaluation

+Please record a 5 minute video (screen recording & audio overlay) demonstrating your process, workflows, and the user interfaces you've created.
+This should be posted (unlisted ok) to youtube, and provide this link to your recruiting contact.

-The evaluation will involve demonstrating your solution to a group of Foundry users and answering questions about implementation, approach, and outcomes.
+The final evaluation will involve live demonstration of your solution to a group of Foundry users and answering questions about implementation, approach, and outcomes.